 Going fullscreen

-Call requestFullscreen(true) from inside a click, keydown, or pointerdown handler.
-The browser requires a fresh user gesture to enter fullscreen, so it can't be triggered from a timer or async callback far from the original click.
+Call requestFullscreen(true) from inside a user-gesture handler (a click, keypress, or pointer event).
+The browser requires a fresh user gesture to enter fullscreen, so it can't be triggered from a timer or async callback far from the original input.

 button.addEventListener("click", async () => {